John Smedley (brand): History

 John Smedley's son, also named John Smedley, was born on 12 June 1803.

 In 1819 the younger John Smedley began work as an apprentice.
 In 1825 he took over the running of the mill, and started an energetic expansion of its operations.
 The mill at this time had already diversified from cotton to wool, and from simply weaving to knitting.
 Smedley the younger's plan was to produce a wide range of finished garments, rather than simply manufacture cloth.

 In 1847 he married Caroline Harward, the second daughter of John Harward the Vicar of Wirksworth.

 Smedley's success and growing wealth enabled other grand projects.
 He developed an interest in hydrotherapy, and built Smedley's Hydro in Matlock, a spa resort that attracted patrons from around the world.
 As a family home he also built the massive and ostentatious Riber Castle on a hilltop overlooking Matlock.
 This is now one of Derbyshire's most famous landmarks.

 Smedley died on 27 July 1874, and upon his death the business passed to his cousin, John T Marsden Smedley, and thence to John B Marsden Smedley.
 In 1893 the operation became a limited company.

+In 2024, the brand received its first Royal Warrant from King Charles III in the year it celebrated its 240th anniversary, and a second from Queen Camilla in 2026.